Every school day counts towards your child’s future. Days off school add up to lost learning.

 Why shouldn’t I take my child on holiday during term time?

-Many parents and carers think it is okay to go on holiday during term time, this has a negative affect on their children’s learning and ability to achieve.
+Many parents and carers think it is okay to go on holiday during term time, this has a negative effect on their children’s learning and ability to achieve.
 If your child goes on holiday during term time, they are absent:

 - 10 days absence = 95% attendance